dekuNukem/Film-Packaging/README.md

 * Photographic Process
 * Expiry Date

-The collection is no means complete or exhaustive, but it's a start!
+The collection is by no means complete or exhaustive, but it's a start!

 ## Database